SAFE-Stack/docs/docs/recipes/ui/add-routing-with-separate-states.md

     ]
 ```

 ## 3. Adding a new Model to the Index page

-Create a new Model to the `Index` module, to keep track of the open page.
+Create a new Model in the `Index` module, to keep track of the open page

 ```fsharp title="Index.fs"
 type Page =